haikuports/haikuporter/buildmaster/backend/README.md

 ## Volumes

-  * /var/packages (shared between all architectures)
+  * /var/packages (shared between all architectures for branch)
     * Storage for packages and repositories
     * repository
       * Haikuports repositories